 Beginning dates for most programs are winter, spring, summer and fall.
-The Practical Nursing program starts in the spring and fall only.
 TONI&GUY program starts monthly.
 Students are encouraged to submit their application for enrollment at least one month prior to the beginning date to ensure acceptance for designated beginning dates and programs.